curl/everything-curl/usingcurl-connections.md

 ## Keep alive

-TCP connections can be totally without traffic in any diection when they're not used.
+TCP connections can be totally without traffic in any diection when they are not used.
 A totally idle connection can therefore not be clearly separated from a connection that has gone completely stale because of network or server issues.